-MSHN will provide oversight and monitoring of all members of its contracted behavioral health network in compliance with applicable regulatory guidance.
+The structure of the QAPIP allows each contracted behavioral health network provider to establish and maintain its own unique arrangement for monitoring, evaluating, and improving quality.
+MSHN will provide oversight and monitoring of providers of its contracted behavioral health network in compliance with applicable regulatory guidance.
 For the purposes of the Quality Management functions germane to successful PIHP operations, the following core elements shall be delegated to the Community Mental Health Services Programs and SUD Providers within the region: